 Most hedge knights survive through short-term service.
 They might offer protection for a trip, stand guard at a gate for a week, or fight in a tourney to win coin and a little reputation.
 Some take jobs that are honorable.
 Some take jobs that are not.
 And because no lord is watching, a hedge knight is judged by what he chooses when nobody is keeping score.

 This is one reason Dunk stands out.
 He isn’t wealthy, and he isn’t connected, but he keeps acting like his title should mean responsibility.
+That sense of personal duty becomes even clearer when you look at ideas like how chivalry actually works in practice, where the difference between the songs and real behavior becomes impossible to ignore.

 How a hedge knight is treated by lords and nobles